-You’re about to bare witness to three universal principles that most people don’t fully realize or understand.
-They are a bit counter intuitive.
+You’re about to bear witness to three universal principles that most people don’t fully realize or understand.
+They are a bit counterintuitive.
 You may not want to hear them, but you need to.
 Grab your security blanket and read on.

 1. You don’t have to do anything.

 Nope, there’s nothing to do.
 Will the Earth stop spinning if you don’t do that thing?
 There is no binding obligation from outside yourself that you need to actually accomplish anything.
 Isn’t that liberating?
 I thought so.

 Right now, if I wanted to, I could literally disconnect from everything.
 Go into some tiny village, then live there for the rest of my life.
 Nothing would come to a halt.
 The stars will continue rising every night.
 Not that I want to do this, it’s just a thought experiment.
 Think about it.
 You don’t need to do anything.

 The universe isn’t holding you accountable for anything.
 When you were born, you were not assigned some task that you had to fulfill.
 Life purpose and all that comes from within you are based on your life experiences and desires.
 You paint meaning across your own life.
 No one else has the ability to paint for you.
 Nor can anyone else tell you how to paint it.

 Nothing in the world needs you to do anything more than you are already doing by simply breathing in and out.
 Being is it.
 Everything afterward is just extra.

 This is one of the most liberating realizations I’ve ever had.
 Whenever I am too hard on myself, this realization returns to my mind.
 And I keep re-learning it as I go through life.
 It’s a dichotomy that gives me permission to try, fail, and go at my own pace.

 When I am able to let go of the weight of having to do too much, then I am allowed to do more.
 That is the dichotomy.
 It is being first and doing second.

 From that place of being, allowing who you are, without enormous expectations, you are free to act from a place of infinite creativity.